General Shaolin history burn of the Shaolin temples

 from White Crane kung fu.

-Some techniques from White Crane looks like Wing Chun techniques.
+Many techniques from White Crane looks like Wing Chun techniques.

 Almost impossible if there is no relationship between White Crane and Wing Chun.